miguelneto0/ClusterTreeTopologyDataBased/README.md

 First, the dataset is divided into two scenarios, considering the reads at 10 am and 4 pm.
 In the following, it is performed the data analysis of each scenario, using Machine Learning algorithms such as Unsupervised and Supervised Algorithms.
 Thus, are evaluated the K-means, DBSCAN, Hierarchical Clustering, Fuzzy-C-means, and k-NN algorithms for clustering and classification nodes in priority groups.
 After this step, the topology is formed considering the priority nodes identified.

-The Data Analysis is described in the file named **"cluster_classific_approaches.pyinb"** and the Cluster-tree Topology Formation is described in the file named **"cluster-tree_topology_form.pyinb"**.
+The Data Analysis is described in the file named **"cluster_classific_approaches.ipynb"** and the Cluster-tree Topology Formation is described in the file named **"cluster-tree_topology_form.ipynb"**.

 ## Data Analysis
 - _Using K-means clustering_